surniaulula/wpsso/readme.txt

 = 5.1.0-dev.5 =

 (2019/07/02) Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.
-Refactored several Schema methods for standardization and "@id" optimizations.
+Added a fallback to the default attribute value when a WooCommerce variation attribute is empty (Pro version).

 = 5.0.1 =